KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 {{render:NHSEAssureance}}

-### Publication of the UK Core pack (1.0)
+### Publication of the NHS England IG pack (1.0)
-This involves creating a UK Core pack for external consultation.
+This involves creating a NHS England IG pack for external consultation.
 #### Key Inputs
-The following are key inputs to the creation of the UK Core pack:-
+The following are key inputs to the creation of the NHS England IG pack:-
 - Strategic overview to include background, scope, strategic objectives, vision and timelines
 - Use cases, including description of clinical workflows and key interactions; see <a href="#appendixb"> Appendix B</a> for an example use case.
 - Clinically assured Information models/datasets, including models from the <a href="https://theprsb.org"> Professional Record Standards Body (PRSB)</a>